-Bruce Macfarlane is a retired Health Physicist who lives with his wife on the south coast of England, just a few minutes’ walk from the sea.
+And is now enjoying retirement with his wife, Julia, and their cockapoo, Lulu, on the south coast of West Sussex, just a few minutes’ walk from the sea.

-When he’s not researching King Arthur, he’s out walking on the South Downs with his wife and his friends trying to remember all the names of the flowers and mushrooms his wife has identified.
+When he’s not writing he’s out walking on the South Downs trying to remember all the names of the flowers and mushrooms, Julia, has identified.

 His stories have been described as “Tom Holt meets P.G.
 Wodehouse meets Philip K. Dick meets Fortean Times.”

-An introduction on how he wrote and developed the stories can be found here.
+An introduction to how he wrote and developed the stories can be found here.